 Venice is more than a prompt bar and a model picker.
 It also includes features that let you tweak your creations:

-• AI Prompt Assistant: Need some help writing your AI image prompt to create your AI image?
-Venice added a magic wand feature that writes a prompt for you with the click of one button.
+- Automatically Enhance Prompt: Need some help writing your AI image prompt to create your AI image?
+Venice added a feature that enhances your prompt for you automatically.

-• Disable Safe Venice (Venice Pro): Turn this off to enable NSFW and uncensored image generation.
-I was able to produce the images in this post by disabling this feature.
+- Disable the Mature Filter (Venice Pro): Turn this off to enable NSFW and uncensored image generation.
+I was able to produce most of the images in this post by disabling this feature.

 These advanced settings offer the kind of customization you’d expect from a paid tool, but Venice makes it accessible to everyone.

-Here’s an example of the AI prompt assistant button.
+Here’s an example of the Automatically Enhance Prompt feature.
 It turns a short, lame prompt into a long, solid one in one click.

 Into this prompt…

 Although Venice has a lot of nice settings, it’s of course not at the same level as Midjourney.
-That’s still the gold standard and probably will be for some time.
+That’s still the gold standard, in our opinion, and probably will be for some time.
 Midjourney offers infinite customizability to the point that it’s starting to encroach on Photoshop’s turf.

 Image Style Presets in Venice

-Be sure to mark your favorites like me (as shown above).
+Be sure to mark your favorites with the heart icon like me (as shown above).

 I wouldn’t be surprised if Midjourney copies this feature.
 However, they do have something comparable called “SREF” tags.
 It’s not as user-friendly, though.